CLOSE

 Non-eligible Expenses

 There are several items that do not qualify as education expenses, including personal living expenses, transportation to and from school, student insurance premiums, and Greek life membership dues.
-In the event that you withdraw contributions for non-qualified expenses, you will have to pay the income tax you avoided, as well as a 10 percent penalty on investment gain over original contributions.
+In the event that you withdraw contributions for non-qualified expenses, you will have to pay the income tax you avoided, as well as a 10% penalty on investment gain over original contributions.

 Key Takeaways

 A 529 college savings plan provides tax benefits and other advantages for individuals building a savings fund for higher education costs.
-To learn more about your options and how to start a 529 Plan, please contact a Sikich Financial professional.
+To learn more about your options and how to start a 529 plan, please contact a Sikich Financial professional.

 Investment advisory services offered through Sikich Financial, an SEC registered investment advisor.